How the sales funnel works

 Refine your targeting by reviewing which leads actually convert.
 Look for common traits like industry, company size, or the content they engaged with before buying.
 Use your CRM to track engagement levels and prioritize leads showing strong buying signals.

-Use data to refine and scale your sales funnel
+Use data to refine and scale

 Key optimization tactics include:

-- Streamline processes: Simplify forms and create smooth pathways for prospects
+- Streamline processes: simplify forms and create smooth pathways for prospects

-- Segment your audience: Tailor messaging to different customer groups for higher relevance
+- Segment your audience: tailor messaging to different customer groups for higher relevance

-- Run A/B tests: Experiment with email subject lines, landing page copy, and calls to action (CTAs) to find what works best
+- Run A/B tests: experiment with email subject lines, landing page copy, and calls to action (CTAs) to find what works best

 Enhance the post-sale experience